OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 > Example of options provided in JSON: ch="{type:'mvs',options:{file:'data.db'}}"
 > Example of optiosn provided in SLON: ch="(type: remote, url: 'http://some.host:1234/chname')"

+> You can use sBuckets variables (e.g. secKey, secRepo, secBucket, secPass, secMainPass, secFile) on the 'options' map to fill it.

 ---

 ### 🧾 Chart output options